K-Sugar/Google-Lighthouse-Helper/README.md

 ## What does it do?

 This script is for creating Google Lighthouse reports of a list of links.
-It wont imporve the performance of the pages at all.
+It wont improve the performance of the pages at all.
+It uses shell commands to tell Google lighthouse what to do and then saves the files named after the URL.

+## What is Google Lighthouse?
+It's a handy tool provided by Google to analyse the performance and resources of a Website.
+It's 100% free and also available as Chrome extension (but not automated)

 ## What options do i get?
 You can change nearly every option Google Lighthouse has to offer.
 (If you know python you can change pretty much everything)